Das-Kollektiv/tdme2/README-MiniScript.md

 	#...
 ```

 If you want to assign a class member function later, see this example.
+Note that the first argument needs to be a (const) $this variable, or a "assigned back" $this variable.
+This argument maps to the class that your code is operating on in your class member function.

 ```
 ...